apache/avro/share/test/data/messageV1/README.md

 Ground truth data generated with Java Code

-The binary data will be the V1 sincle object encoding with the schema of
+The binary data will be the V1 single object encoding with the schema of
 ```
 {
 	"type":"record",